MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/3-train-model-builder.md

 ### Choose column purpose

 Depending on the scenario you choose, you'll have to define the purpose of certain columns.
 In scenarios like data classification and value prediction, you'll have to choose which of your columns is the column you want to predict (label).

 By default, all other columns that are not the label are used as features.
 Features are columns used as inputs to predict the label.

 ### Advanced data options

-In cases where you'd like to customize how your data is loaded, Model Builder provides advanced data options.
+To customize how your data is loaded, Model Builder provides advanced data options.
 These advanced data options allow you to customize settings pertaining to your columns and dataset formatting.

 For columns, you can choose the following settings: